EEE-ELEC2645/EEE-ELEC2645.github.io/docs/C_Basics/while_loops.md

 - The **body runs first**, then the condition is checked.
 - The loop **always runs at least once**, even if the condition is false initially.

+We can use this to ensure that code runs at least once, in a more convenient way than using just `while` loops.
+For example:

 ### Example 1 — Ask for a positive number (input validation)